nano-labs/requests_debugger/README.md

 ## When Should I NOT Use This?

 On your production environment.
-This guy is working fine but you dont need to insert this lame-hacking failure point into you production code.
+This guy is working fine but you dont need to insert this lame-hacking-failure-point into you production code, do you?

 ## How To

-Just put this file on your project root directory and ALL your 'requests' imports will import this guy
+Just import this file.
+See the [Usage](#usage) section for more information

-### But remember:
+#### But remember:

-Remove it before commit to production.
-I love this little hack but IT'S NOT SAFE FOR PRODUCTION
+Do not use it on production.
+I love this little hack but IT'S NOT NEEDED FOR PRODUCTION

 ## Features